A tunnel-like structure with organic shapes and warm tones creating a sense of depth and complexity

 Narcolepsy

-• Symptoms: Overwhelming daytime drowsiness, sudden sleep attacks, disturbed nighttime sleep, abnormal REM sleep.
+• Symptoms: Excessive daytime sleepiness, sudden and uncontrollable sleep episodes, fragmented nighttime sleep, and abnormal REM sleep patterns.

 • Unique Features: May include cataplexy (sudden muscle tone loss triggered by emotions), sleep paralysis, and hallucinations.